Dosa

 Puttu

-Puttu is a breakfast dish of steamed cylinders of ground rice layered with grated coconut, served with side dishes of chickpea curry or banana.
-It is usually spiced with cumin, among other spices.
-It is made by slowly adding water to ground rice until the correct texture is achieved, then spiced, formed and steamed with layers of grated coconut.
+Puttu is a breakfast dish of steamed cylinders of ground rice layered with grated coconut.
+It is served with side dishes of chickpea curry or banana.
+Also, it is usually spiced with cumin, among other spices.

 Curd Rice

-Moving on from breakfast, we come to this staple South Indian comfort food, ‘Curd rice’.
+Moving on from breakfast, we come to this staple South Indian comfort food, ‘Curd Rice’.
 The word ‘curd’ as used in India usually refers to sour, unsweetened yoghurt.
 It is most popular in Karnataka, Kerala, Andhra Pradesh and Tamil Nadu.
-In Tamil Nadu it is called ‘dadhiannam’/ ‘dadyodanam’.
-Various spices can be added to the basic curd rice combination.
-It’s often eaten accompanied by South Indian pickles such as mango or lime.
-It also aids digestion and is eaten post every meal, if not for the main course itself.

 Rasam